UKPLab/coling2018-wcs/README.md

 # Word Class Suggestion

-This repository hosts support code for the paper "From Text to Lexicon: Bridging the Gap between Word Embeddings and Lexical Resources", Ilia Kuznetsov and Iryna Gurevych, to appear in COLING 2018.
-Please cite the following work:
+This repository hosts support code for the paper "From Text to Lexicon: Bridging the Gap between Word Embeddings and Lexical Resources", Ilia Kuznetsov and Iryna Gurevych (COLING-2018).
+If you build upon this work, please use the following citation:

 ```
 @inproceedings{kuznetsov-gurevych-2018-text,